georgealexakis/ros-joystick/README.md

 to install dependencies.

-### Install Package
+### Package Installation

-To connect ROS Joystick with ROS robot, it is necessary to install rosbridge.
+To connect ROS Joystick with ROS robot, it is necessary to install [rosbridge](https://wiki.ros.org/rosbridge_suite).
 Run the command below:

 ``` $ sudo apt-get install ros-<version>-rosbridge-server ```